The continuum P\'olya-like random walk: Introduction

 \section{Introduction}

-We introduce a generalization of the \polya\ process on $c$ colors by embedding each element of the replacement matrix into $\R$, or by even treating the elements of the replacement matrix as random variables themselves.
-We are no longer restricted to thinking about integer-valued quantities (such as \emph{counts} of balls in an urn), but rather we can now handle real-valued quantities, such as a random walk in $c$ dimensions, and we can view the replacement matrix itself as random.
+We deal with a generalization of the \polya\ process on $c$ colors by embedding each element of the replacement matrix into~$\R$, or by even treating the elements of the replacement matrix as random variables.
+We are no longer restricted to thinking about integer-valued quantities (such as \emph{counts} of balls in an urn), we can now handle real-valued quantities, such as a random walk with possibly fractional step sizes, in $c$ dimensions, rather than restricting to integer step sizes in each of the $c$ dimensions.
+We can view the replacement matrix itself as random.
+The generalized model is mentioned in~\cite{Janson:2004:functional-limit-thms-branching, Pouyanne:2008:algebraic-approach-polya-processes}.